ablaamim/Born2BeRoot/README.md

 ---

-#### :heavy_check_mark: STEP 1 - VirtualMachine installation and setup.
+#### :heavy_check_mark: STEP 1 - VirtualMachine installation and setup [Behold the mighty VM].

 ---

-• In order to create a virtual disk you should use goinfre as your machine folder.
+• In order to create a virtual disk you should use goinfre as your machine image folder.

-• You should select "Install" option, without GUI.
+• You should select "Install" option, without GRAPHICAL USER INTERFACE.

-• Hostname : yourlogin42.
+• Hostname : yourlogin42 [intra].

-• Domain name : leave empty.
+• Domain name : Leave empty.

-• Set up users and passwords by choosing a strong Root Password (again, this password will be changed during the project).
+• Set up users and passwords by choosing a strong Root Password (Again, this password will be changed during the project && Evaluation).

-##### :heavy_check_mark: LVM :
+##### :heavy_check_mark: LVM [LOGICAL VOLUME MANAGER]:

 • You must correctly set-up partitions choosing Manual configuration, according to specific instructions (at this point, you can choose to create the Mandatory part's partitioning, or the Bonus part's one.
 I chose the Bonus one).
 Once you choose the hard drive to partition and click yes.
 Now you must choose your available free space to start partitioning.
-GO on Create new partition for \boot with the specified size.
+GO on Create new partition for \boot with a specified size.
 Choose primary(this is a Standard Partition) at the beggining of the available space.

 •To set up the Logical Volumes you need to undestand the basics of what a LVM really is (see below for more on LVM).